15 Best Things to Do in Stratford (CT)

 In a capacious blue warehouse, the Stratford Antique Center is the longest running multi-dealer antique store in Fairfield County.

-An avid shopper could spend at least a couple of hours poring over the selection, and that persistence can sometimes pay off with a real find.
+I’d estimate that an avid shopper could spend at least a couple of hours poring over the selection.
+That persistence can sometimes pay off with a real discovery.

 7. Long Beach